W427697/Discord-/docs/get-started/vue3-vite.md

 ### Limitations

-If your `tsconfig.json` file uses `references` to other config files like `tsconfig.app.json`, `tsconfig.node.json` etc., you should define the tsconfig file used for your main application code via the framework option shown below so `vue-component-meta` can use it properly.
-Otherwise, you might face missing component types/descriptions or unresolvable import aliases like `@/some/import`.
+If you're working with a project that relies on [`tsconfig references`](https://www.typescriptlang.org/docs/handbook/project-references.html) to link to other existing configuration files (e.g. `tsconfig.app.json`, `tsconfig.node.json`), we recommend that you update your [`.storybook/main.js|ts`](../configure/index.md) configuration file and add the following:

 ```ts
 // .storybook/main.ts